Muscle Development and Promoting Topline

 Training for Topline

 If you’re the owner of a performance or show horse, you’ll be focussing on muscle development and promoting topline.
 Working a horse consistently in a way that’ll make him use his muscles correctly is one of the key requirements.
 We often hear the phrase ‘working the horse over his back’.
 But that doesn’t necessarily mean endless hours of long and low lungeing.
 Don’t forget you can also include things such as pole/cavalletti or hill work.
-In fact, any work that gets a horse to engage his tummy muscles which in turn will lift his back.
+In fact, any work that gets a horse to engage his tummy muscles which in turn will help him lift his back.

-Nutrition for muscle development and promoting topline
+Step 4: Talk to a Nutritionist – Nutrition for muscle development and promoting topline

-Protein & the Importance of Amino Acids
+Protein & the Importance of Amino Acids for Muscle Development and Promoting Topline

 Every day, your horse requires a specific amount of essential amino acids contained in the protein he eats.
 Any protein consumed that’s either indigestible or in excess of requirements, gets excreted in droppings/urine and minimally through sweat.

 Part of the muscle-building process is related to the type of protein we give our horses.
 Why?
 Because this provides the structure to muscle fibres.
-The best protein sources will, therefore, be easily digested and include the full range of essential amino acids.
+The best protein sources will therefore be easily digested and include the full range of essential amino acids.
 Particularly an amino acid called lysine.
 This is known as the first limiting amino acid required for muscle development.
 So when you’re looking for protein content in your horse’s feed, you should check out the lysine content on the label.

 Ideally, you need to feed enough protein to maintain condition and integrity of the entire system.
 So, feeding your horse a diet that’s no higher than 12% total protein is a good benchmark to keep.
 (NB: Total protein refers to overall protein in the diet, not to anyone individual feedstuff as many people think!)